jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ### Key isolation

 The reference implementation reuses one keypair for both the kernel's server identity and the local clients' identity, so the _secret_ key sits in the connection file and is loaded by every local client.
 This matches the `session.key` trust model and gives forward secrecy against passive capture, but the long-term secret in the file is sufficient for a live man-in-the-middle.
 Should we instead distribute only the server _public_ key and have clients (and possibly the kernel) use distinct keypairs?
 The pre-proposal raised holding the secret in an environment variable (for example `$JUPYTER_CURVE_SECRETKEY`) so the connection file alone is no longer enough to impersonate either end.
-As of now this JEP leaves standardizing it to a follow-up work, but should it be deemded universally desirable, we could support alternative key distribution mechanisms.
+As of now this JEP leaves standardizing it to a follow-up work, but should it be deemed universally desirable, we could support alternative key distribution mechanisms.

 ### HMAC message signing